atishay27/vaccineChecker/README.md

 # vaccineChecker
-Find vaccine availablity in your district using this simple python script with a single click
+Find vaccine availablity(18-43 yrs) in your district using this simple python script with a single click

 <h2>PREREQUISITE</h2><br />